The Humiliation Factor: Beginning the Restoration of Iraq and Kuwait

-In the aftermath of the Persian Gulf War, many news sources refered to the "Humiliation of Iraq and Saddam Hussein."
+In the aftermath of the Persian Gulf War, many news sources referred to the “Humiliation of Iraq and Saddam Hussein.”
 As this article goes to print, Hussein is reported to have a limited time left in power, as his own soldiers attempt to overthrow him.

 The Muslim world was looking for a hero in Saddam Hussein.
 Instead they found a cruel man exposed in all of his vicious brutality.
 The humiliation of Iraq tells the story of the many people groups living in this area.
 Within Iraq there are Persians, Arabs, Palestinians, Kurdish and many other nationalities.
 The political boundary lines of Iraq do not speak of one nation, but of the cruel oppression of many.